 Beer bottles are, when properly designed, resilient to the immense pressure that the internal atmosphere of the container is exerting.
 Using bottles intended for the job is the first course of action to ensuring that you won’t lose bottles to weak glass.

-You can recycle old bottles from commercial beer manufacturers, but be sure that these are not the screw top variety as these are not intended to be recapped.
+You can recycle old bottles from commercial beer manufacturers (buy beer from local breweries), but be sure that these are not the screw top variety as these are not intended to be recapped.
 Also, make sure that you purchase quality bottle caps and a decent bottle capper to do the job right.

 It’s also important to fill the beer to the right level in the bottle to give it sufficient room to let the CO2 expand into.
 Follow your beer kit/recipe’s instructions but as a general rule, roughly 1 inch (2.5cm) of headroom is advisable.
 If you have over-primed your beer, even this may not be adequate space.